This summary has been prepared by

 There are no adequate and well-controlled studies of Tecfidera in pregnant or nursing women.

 It is not known whether dimethyl fumarate or its metabolites are excreted in human milk.

-Tecfidera comes in capsules.
-Two capsules are taken orally, twice a day with or without food.
+Tecfidera comes in 120 mg or 240 mg capsules, taken orally, with or without food.

 The most common adverse events experienced by people taking Tecfidera during the trials were flushing

 (which can create a sensation of heat or itching and a red blush on the skin) and gastrointestinal events